 Email is a unique marketing channel.
-You completely control the message with an audience that wants to hear from you.
+You completely control the message with a target audience that wants to hear from you.
 It’s a mutual relationship that empowers you both to establish a deeper connection.

 Hopefully, you only see your patients a few times a year.
 When you see them, you build a rapport that makes them feel comfortable.
 Email lets you extend that trust throughout the year.

-Email is proven to be very useful.
-Based on our data, the average open rate for healthcare emails is 23.46% with a super-high 3.62% click-through rate.
+Email is proven to be very useful and cost-effective.
+Based on our industry data, the average open rate for healthcare emails is 23.46% with a super-high 3.62% click-through rate.
 It’s one of the highest open rates among all industries!

 This goes to show that patients engage with health care emails and, more than in other industries, actively open and read these emails.